 At this year’s annual conference, HR GO leadership shared the feedback from our most recent employee company culture survey.
 They also passed on the actions they’re now taking, based on that survey.

 After feedback from employees, every staff member now automatically gets their birthday off work without it counting as annual leave.
 They also get two paid volunteer work days off each year.
 In addition, there’s a new dogs at work policy in response to employee requests to bring their pets to the office.

 Other employees had suggested doing more team sports together as a bonding exercise.
 As a direct result, HR GO is now working on developing some group sports activities.
 Pre-pandemic monthly social get-togethers have also been reinstated.

 Yes, these are relatively small actions for the company to take.
 But they’re meaningful changes for a lot of employees.
 And they’re based on survey feedback combined with company ethos.

 Amplifying staff voices and experiences counts for a lot.
 After all, it’s not up to management to define company culture.
 The employees who experience the workplace every day also shape the personality of a great organisation.

 Don’t forget to re-survey your employees too.
 Once you’ve adopted the recommendations from the previous survey, you’ll want to check on the results.

 Checking back is an essential part of the process to keep your company culture responsive, fresh and something you can be proud to offer to new employees.

-Want more business tips and labour market insights delivered straight to your inbox?
+Want more smart business tips and insights delivered straight to your inbox?
 Subscribe to our bi-weekly newsletter: